CyVerse-learning-materials/astrocontainers_workshop_2018/singularity/singularityintro.rst

 	VERSION_CODENAME=xenial
 	UBUNTU_CODENAME=xenial

-Whoa, we're inside a container!?!
+Whoa, we're inside the container!?!
 This is the OS on the VM I tested this on:

 .. code-block:: bash